OxloDev/ChessStreamTool/README.md

 <br/>_(Details)_<br/>
 Chrome extension created for content creation purposes to hide the information of you or your opponent.
 Currently working on on Chess.com with limited use on Lichess.org.
+Intended for chess streamers or players with Elo anxiety.